mearaj/protonet/hackathon-readme.md

 7. An app that can provide web3 functionality since it is based upon the same technology that is used by the blockchain.
 8. An optional backup of database on ipfs blockchain.
+9. A work is in progress to create an audio/video encoder/decoder in pure go language [libvpx](https://github.com/mearaj/libvpx), which can then can be integrated with this app.